 When most people think of arthritis, they think of a disease common in old people, but Juvenile Rheumatoid Arthritis (JRA) is a group of diseases that strikes the young.
-In recent years, to better describe the many types of arthritides included in this group, the International League of Associations for Rheumatology (ILAR) renamed the disease Juvenile Idiopathic Arthritis (JIA) and most pediatric rheumatologists now prefer this new term.
+In recent years, to better describe the many types of arthritides included in this group, the International League of Associations for Rheumatology (ILAR) renamed the disease Juvenile Idiopathic Arthritis (JIA) and most pediatric rheumatologists now prefer this term.

 JIA refers to a grab bag of at least five distinct arthritis diseases with at least seven patterns of illness.
 They can range from relatively mild conditions that disappear at puberty, to relentlessly progressive, crippling arthritis.